IndeemaSoftware/EEIoT/README.md

 ## Communication and Support
 If you encounter an issue or you have any comments or propositions with using the EEIoT library then you can reach us in several different ways:
-- Having difficulties with using EEIoT you can write at [Stackoverflow](https://stackoverflow.com/) or at [Predix forum](https://forum.predix.io/index.html).
+- Having difficulties with using EEIoT you can write at [Stackoverflow](https://stackoverflow.com/).
 Don't forget about specifing the **EEIoT** tag.
 You will be helped by the community of this resource or our specialists will help you with an answer.

 - If you find a bug and want to tell us about it - specify it in the section [Issues](https://github.com/IndeemaSoftware/EEIoT/issues).
 In this section, we only consider bugs and ignore any questions relating to the support.